EdwardLimJH/gpt-10/README.md

     - README.md : README for the backend
     - requirements.txt
     - utils.py: This file contains utility functions used across the application.
+    - .env_sample : This is a sample of what the actual .env file should contain.
+    - .env : This .env file is not provided.
+It should minimally contain the contents of .env_sample for the code to run smoothly.
+Refer below for steps on creating a .env file.
 - 📁frontend: This is the frontend of the application.
 It contains the React app.
     - 📁frontend-app: This folder contains the React application.
         - 📁.yarn: This folder contains Yarn related files.